magaliepie/todo-list/README.md

 ## How to use

-If you have completed the task just click the task itself and it will be marked with the line.
-If you want to delete it, just double click it and you are done.
+Add the task you need to accomplish and when done click the delete button.